Patrikgrinsvall/SwedishBankid/README.md

 # Swedish BankId

-Insomnia and Postman collections for Swedish Test BankId.
+Insomnia collection and other information on how to use Swedish Test BankId.

 # How to use